John-zzh/TDDFT-ris/README.md

 - **-b** `s`: one s type fitting function for each atom; `s+p`: one s type fitting function for each atom, and an extra p type fitting function for each non-H atom; `N`: do not create the minimal auxbasis.
 Default: `s`
 - **-x** A list of elements (in lower case) that you want to use full fitting basis.
 They will use full RIJK (RIJ in the case of pure density functional) fitting basis.
 Default:  (no exclusion)
-- **-p** `Y`: use pure density functional; `N`: use hybrid or RSH functional.
+- **-m** `as`: use pure density functional; `ris`: use hybrid or RSH functional.
 This option only matters when using pure density functional and exclude some elements.
 Because those elements will use default RIJ fitting basis rather than RIJK.
-Default: `N`
+Default: `ris`
 - **-t** Asign the $\theta$ value in exponent $\alpha_A = \theta/R_A^2$ for atom $A$.
 Default: `0.2`.
 - **-c** `Y`: modify the control file; `N`: do not revise the control file.
 Default: `Y`
 - **-r**  Restore the original setting from backup (mainly control file and auxbasis file).